wlav/cppyy/doc/source/misc.rst

 There are several conventional "special variables" that control behavior of functions or provide (internal) information.
-Often, these can be set/used in pythonizaions to handle memory management or Global Interpreter Lock (GIL) release.
+Often, these can be set/used in pythonizations to handle memory management or Global Interpreter Lock (GIL) release.

 * ``__python_owns__``: a flag that every bound instance carries and determines